 Classes will include a mixture of theory and practice.
-The following points will be studied :
+The following points will be studied : -articulation -phonology -assimilation -stress patterns -transcriptions

-- -articulation

-- -phonology

-- -assimilation

-- -stress patterns

-- -transcriptions

 LCE2/9a: ACADEMIC WRITING Fall Semester

 THIS COURSE IS TAUGHT IN ENGLISH

 ECTS credits: 2

-ECTS credits: 1

 OBJECTIVE:

 Classes: 24 hours

 The aim of this course is to guide students in the methods of and the approaches to quality academic research in literature and civilization.
 Course activities will emphasize reading and writing as complementary processes.

 COURSE PROGRAM: